 (Breakfast, Lunch)

-After breakfast, we depart for Zakopane – one of the most popular vacation resorts in the Tatra Mountains.
-Enroute we stop in Czestochowa to visit Jasna Gora Monastery and the Black Madonna Shrine with its miraculous icon.
-Lunch will be served at a local restaurant.
-In the evening we arrive in Zakopane beautifully situated at the foot of the Tatra Mountains, in the valley between Gubalowka and Giewont.
-It is the most popular resort in Poland and one of the most beautiful places in all of Poland, owing to its picturesque location.
-Once, a small mountain village, Zakopane became a fashionable artist’s retreat at the beginning of the 20th century.
+After breakfast, we set off for Zakopane, a top vacation destination nestled in the Tatra Mountains.
+On the way, we will stop in Czestochowa to visit the Jasna Gora Monastery and the revered Black Madonna Shrine, famous for its miraculous icon.
+Lunch will be enjoyed at a local restaurant.
+By evening, we will arrive in Zakopane, a town beautifully located at the base of the Tatra Mountains, in the valley between Gubałówka and Giewont.
+Zakopane is Poland's most popular resort and is widely regarded as one of the most stunning locations in the country.
+Originally a small mountain village, it became a trendy retreat for artists in the early 20th century.

 Overnight in Zakopane.